3dgehog/video-file-organizer/NOTES.md

 - [x] By default vfo should create a new Season folder if it doesn't exist
 - [x] no-replace rule doesn't delete the file after it was check successfully
 - [] create before_script.d directory to link before scripts strait into the app without needed to add them to the config file
+- [x] Remove traceback on before_script failing
+- [] Rework the logs, more information about the files for the vfo.logs

 ## Notes to self

+Fix empty series folder error
+Fix One punch man not finding episode number error